anhaidgroup/cloudlabeler/README.md

       - Choose 'Ubuntu Server 18.04 LTS (HVM)' as your Amazon Machine Image in "Step 1: Choose an Amazon Machine Image (AMI)" in your EC2 instance configuration page.

       - EC2 provides different 'Instance Types' optimized to fit different use cases.
-You can choose your 'Instance Type' in "Step 2: Choose an Instance Type" in your EC2 instance configuration page.
+Choose your 'Instance Type' in "Step 2: Choose an Instance Type" in your EC2 instance configuration page.

         - If you are a new user, we recommend 't2.micro' as your 'Instance Type' because AWS provides 750 Hours free 't2.micro' EC2 instance usage for 12 months.

         - If you are an experienced user, or if you run out of your free tier, you can choose a different 'Instance Type' to meet your demands.
-For example, you may choose 't2.nano' EC2 instance. 't2.nano' EC2 instance has 512 MiB of memory and 1 vCPU, and is sufficient in the common cases.
+For example, you may choose 't2.nano' EC2 instance which has 512 MiB of memory and 1 vCPU, and is sufficient in the common cases.

         - <details><summary markdown='span'>Don't know whether I have run out of free tier?</summary>
             You can find your free tier in AWS bill.
 Go to https://console.aws.amazon.com/billing/home to enter AWS bill Page.
 You then need to find the bill for current month.
-In AWS bill Page, click 'bills' to enter AWS bills page.
+In AWS bill Page, click on 'bills' to enter AWS bills page.
 AWS bills page list your bills for all months.
 In the drop-down list under 'Dates', choose current month.
 You now can find the bill for current month.
 In the bill for current month, you can find a section called 'Elastic Compute Cloud'.
-Click and expand this section.
+Click on and expand this section.
 You can find the number of hours your free tier has been consumed in the row starting with '$0.00 per Linux t2.micro instance-hour (or partial hour) under monthly free tier'.
 For example, if you have run 'Linux t2.micro instance' for 700 Hours, you are likely to run out of free tier soon.</details>

       - For "Step 3: Configure Instance Details", "Step 4: Add Storage", "Step 5: Add Tags" in your EC2 instance configuration page, you can leave the options as default.

       - In "Step 6: Configure Security Group" of your EC2 instance configuration page, you need to build a set of firewall rules to protect your EC2 instance from attacks.
+If you don't know about Internet traffic or don't want to set firewall rules at this time, choose 'All traffic' as Security Group Type and 'Anywhere' as Security Group Source.

+        - <details><summary markdown='span'>Want to customize your Security Group?</summary>

-         - You first need to determine the protocols that are open to your EC2 instance network traffic in the 'Type' column.
+           You first need to determine the protocols that are open to your EC2 instance network traffic in the 'Type' column.
 Your protocols should include both 'SSH', by which you connect to your EC2 instance, and 'HTTP', by which users visit the cloud labeler.
 You can also add other protocols you need here.

-         - Then, you need to determine the traffic that can reach your EC2 instance for each protocol in the 'Source' column.
+Then, you need to determine the traffic that can reach your EC2 instance for each protocol in the 'Source' column.
 For 'SSH' protocol, you should choose 'My IP' in the common cases because it is unsafe to let other people access your EC2 instance directly by 'SSH'.
-For 'HTTP' protocol, you should choose 'Anywhere' in common cases because you want to let other people label tuple pairs through cloud labeler you have deployed by 'HTTP'.
+For 'HTTP' protocol, you should choose 'Anywhere' in common cases because you want to let other people label tuple pairs through cloud labeler you have deployed by 'HTTP'.</details>

       - In "Step 7: Review Instance Launch" of your EC2 instance configuration page, you can review all the configurations of your EC2 instance.
 You can go back to the steps before if you need to do some modifications.
-After that, you can click "launch" button at the bottom-right corner of your EC2 instance configuration page to complete your configuration.
+After that, you can click on "launch" button at the bottom-right corner of your EC2 instance configuration page to complete your configuration.

-      - After clicking 'Launch', you need to download a private key file to allow you to securely SSH into your instance.
+      - After clicking on 'Launch', you need to download a private key file to allow you to securely SSH into your instance.

         - If you already have a private key file, you can use the old private key file to securely SSH into this EC2 instance without creating a new one.
 Select 'Choose a new key pair' in the first drop-down list, and select the key pair you want to use for this EC2 instance in the second drop-down list.

         - If you don't have a private key file, choose 'Create a new key pair', enter your key pair name and download the private key file.
 You need to save the private key file in a secure place in your local machine.
+For example, you can save your private key file in /home/private.

    <details><summary markdown='span'>Already have your deployed instance?</summary><br />
       If you want to deploy cloud labeler on an existed EC2 instance, your existed EC2 instance must meet some requirements.
 Click on your instance in EC2 instance page and check its description shown below.